-The Fund reduces its unsystematic equity risk by diversifying investments across global markets, investing in over 1000 companies worldwide (excluding investments through pooled vehicles) and using five different investment managers to manage the Fund's equity investments.
+The Fund reduces its unsystematic equity risk by diversifying investments across global markets, investing in over 1000 companies worldwide and using ten different investment managers to manage the Fund's equity investments.
 Investment restrictions are built into contracts held with each investment manager to ensure risk concentration is minimal and gearing of the Fund's assets cannot take place.